 I have worked at a public high school and private K-12 school.
 At both places, I put on successful, well-attended art shows.
 All you need is space to display work and bodies to view it.
 You don’t need to look further than the walls of your school.

 Although my budget was much larger and displays were much fancier at the private school, I could still pull together beautiful art shows at the public school.
-At the public school, I displayed work in the lobby and nearby halls, a “photo booth” with props borrowed from drama and an iPad on a stand was popular, and food was brought in by students, parents, and myself.
+At the public school, I displayed works of art in the lobby and nearby halls, a “photo booth” with props borrowed from drama and an iPad on a stand was popular, and food was brought in by students, parents, and myself.
 It is a wonderful night and seeing students beaming with pride is priceless.

 The best time to have an art show is at the end of the school year.
 This allows all students to participate who took art that year.
 It also allows students in advanced-level courses or year-long courses to display their best work.